furbo1/flutter-firebase-chat-app/README.md

 # Flash Chat ⚡️

 ## Overview

-Flash Chat is a modern, real-time messaging app powered by Flutter and Firebase.
+This app was built based on LondonAppBrewery's Flutter Development Bootcamp.
+The app is a modern, real-time messaging app powered by Flutter and Firebase.
 It features user authentication and cloud-based messaging, offering a dynamic platform for users to sign up, log in, and engage in conversations with others.
 The app showcases the integration of Firebase Cloud Firestore for real-time message exchanges and Firebase Auth for secure user authentication, delivering a comprehensive chat experience.

 ## Features